VH-1 (German TV channel): History

-The focus was on pop and rock video clips from the 1960s to the 1990s for an audience of 25 to 49 years old.
-In the initial phase, the programme included imported VH-1 formats such as Storytellers, Pop-Up Video and Behind the Music, concerts and recordings from the archive and broadcasts of live events such as the VH-1 Big In Award, as well as numerous self-produced formats with a relatively high standard of music journalism, such as the Musikalische Quintett.
+The focus was on pop and rock video clips from the 1960s throughout the 1990s for an audience of 25 to 49 years old.
+In the initial phase, the programme included imported VH-1 formats such as Storytellers, Pop-Up Video and Behind the Music, concerts and recordings from the archive and telecasts of live events such as the VH-1 Big In Award, as well as numerous self-produced formats with a relatively high standard of music journalism, such as the Musikalische Quintett.
 The host was Alan Bangs, further critics were Götz Alsmann and Heinz-Rudolf Kunze.

-The VH-1DERLAND website (www.vh1.de) went online in 1995 when the programme was launched.
+The VH-1DERLAND website (www.vh1.de) went online in 1995 when the programme was launched, but removed a few years later.
 It was the first website of a German television station.
-Curiously, the website went online a few days before the station.
+Curiously, the website went online a few days until the station.

-In 1996, as a reaction to the start-up losses of around 60 million Deutsche Mark, a conversion to a younger-oriented programme called MTV2 was openly considered for the first time.
+In 1996, as a reaction to the start-up losses of around 60 million Deutsche Mark, a conversion to a younger-oriented programme titled MTV2 was openly considered for the first time.

 The then-competitor VIVA launched VIVA II eleven days after VH-1. targeting the same demographic.
 Meanwhile, VH-1's management suggested that a merger with VIVA II would make financial sense.
 Instead, VIVA rejected the unsuccessful concept in favour of a more progressive and alternative format, VIVA Zwei.

-A budget cut in October 1997 meant that almost all live presented programmes had to be cancelled; a large part of its workforce was laid off.
+A budget cut in October 1997 meant that almost all live-presented programmes had to be cancelled; a large part of its workforce was laid off.
 Afterwards, the station was dominated by pure videoclips and US formats.
 Alan Bangs and Susanne Reimann, both then VJs of the 360 Grad programme, resisted the reformatting.

 Ronny's Pop Show made a comeback on VH-1 in the same year.
-In 1998 the teletext, called VH-1 Text, was introduced.
+In 1998, the teletext, called VH-1 Text, was introduced.

-On 7 August 2000, Bauer Media Group announced its intentions to take over 50% of the shares in VH-1 and the design of the programme from 08:00 to 20:00 hours.
+On 7 August 2000, Bauer Media Group announced its intentions to take over 50% of the shares in VH-1 and the design of the programme from 08.00 to 20.00 hours.
 A separate channel was to be dedicated to the Bravo TV programme for this purpose.
-However, these plans were abandoned on 11 December of the same year.
+However, these plans were rejected on 11 December of the same year.

 On 1 May 2001, VH-1 was converted into the much younger-oriented mainstream MTV2 Pop channel as the "debut project" of the then new MTV managing director Catherine Mühlemann.
-The last video on 30 April 2001 was Money for Nothing by the Dire Straits.
+The final video on 30 April 2001 was Money for Nothing by the Dire Straits.
 MTV2 Pop took over all cable frequencies from VH-1 at midnight with One More Time by Daft Punk.

-Me, Myself & Eye Entertainment GmbH also took over editorial tasks in the early days of MTV2 Pop.
-In contrast to its predecessor, however, the programme was played out by the MTV servers in London.
+Me, Myself & Eye Entertainment GmbH also took over editorial tasks in the early years of MTV2 Pop.
+In contrast to its predecessor, however, the programme was played out by the MTV servers in London, United Kingdom.